 - Baseball bats, golf clubs, billiard queues, ski sticks, ice picks and other striking objects

 - Knitting needles, bicycle chains

-Please remove those objects from your hand baggage and place them in your check-in baggage.
-All dangerous objects will be confiscated by airport security.
+Please remove those objects from your hand baggage and place them in your checked baggage.
+All dangerous objects will be confiscated by airport security and destroyed.
 AFRIQIYAH is not liable for the confiscated objects.
 These regulations also apply to objects purchased at the airport.

 - Briefcases and diplomat’s cases with built-in alarm devices

 - Primary (non-rechargeable) lithium batteries and cells; batteries of mobile phones and notebooks (rechargeable) are exempted

 - Inflammable, non-inflammable deep-frozen and toxic propellant gases, lighter fuel, camping gas

 - Irritant gases such as pepper spray, KO spray etc

 - Carbon cartridges for mineral water preparation, butane gas bottles, oxygen bottles, gas cylinders

 - Solid materials that ignite easily, such as matches and other combustible and self-igniting objects and objects that release inflammable gases on contact with water